-Academic progress is measured at the end of each fall and spring term and combined summer terms.
-When a student fails to meet the standards for satisfactory academic progress, he or she is placed on academic probation.
-A student can continue to re-enroll while on probation as long as his or her probation term GPA is 2.0 or higher and he or she passes at least 67 percent of the credits attempted during the term.
-A student on probation is limited to three courses per term, is required to consult with his or her academic advisor in order to maximize his or her chances of successfully reattaining satisfactory academic progress and must complete study skills workshops conducted by the director of student success.
+When a student fails to meet the standards for good academic standing, he or she is placed on academic probation.
+A student can continue to re-enroll while on probation as long as his or her probation term GPA is 2.0 or higher and he or she passes at least 67% of the credits attempted during the term.
+A student on probation is limited to three courses per term, is required to consult with his or her academic advisor in order to maximize his or her chances of successfully reattaining good academic standing and must complete study skills workshops conducted by the director of student success.
 To be removed from probation, a student must meet or exceed the minimum requirements for continuous enrollment with his or her overall GPA and percentage of credits passed.